The Cheapest Way to Reline a Chimney: A Denver Pro's Honest Cost Guide

 Structural Repairs

-- Repointing Brickwork: $300–$1,000 depending on damage extent.
+- Repointing Brickwork: $300 to $1,000, depending on how bad it is.

-- Smoke Chamber Repairs: $500–$2,000.
+- Smoke Chamber Repairs: $500 to $2,000.

 Permits and Compliance